hclivess/nado/README.md

 ## Burn-to-Bribe system
 In the beginning, all users have the same chance at receiving a reward every block.
 If they succeed, they are issued both tokens and a penalty.
-This penalty lowers chance of further finding rewards in relation to other users, but it can be negated by burning a portion of the coins they mined or obtained otherwise.
+This penalty lowers chance of further finding rewards in relation to users who have not been rewarded yet, but it can be negated by burning a portion of the coins they mined or obtained otherwise.
 Currently, the model is set up in 1:10 ratio, which means that 1 portion of burn negates 10 portions of  penalty.
 Both penalty and burn are counted from the  smallest unit of NADO, so the lowest penalty resolution is 0.0000000001 and the lowest burn/bribe resolution is 0.0000000100.
 This system was created as an additional measure against inflation after implementation of elastic distribution.

 ## What about security?